Career Services: For Students & Alumni

 GGU Careers has many internship opportunities, both for-credit and not-for-credit.
 You can also create your own internship by networking with employers.
 Consider attending a workshop for resume, cover letter, interview, and job search tips.
 You can also make an appointment with a Career Consulting to discuss your internship search by logging into GGU Careers and clicking on the Career Consulting Appointments shortcut on the right hand side of the page.

-The Office of Career Planning hosts a variety of employer-led events throughout the year with opportunities to network including panels, informational sessions and employer resume critiques.
+The Office of Career Planning hosts a variety of events throughout the year with opportunities to network with the GGU community and employers which may include panels, informational sessions, Career Meetups and employer resume critiques.
 Visit GGU Careers for upcoming events.

 TAX & ACCOUNTING CAREER FAIRS

 The Annual Tax & Accounting Career Fairs are in September.
 Registration for the Tax and Accounting Career Fairs open in mid-August.

 Golden Gate University Group

 GGU's official "members-only" group on the popular professional networking site, LinkedIn.
 By joining GGU's LinkedIn group, you can view a list of other group members and access tools that facilitate connecting with former or current GGU colleagues, classmates and and faculty.
 Please be sure to note your affiliation with GGU in your profile in order to join the group.

 Golden Gate University Employer Connect Group

 In addition to the general GGU group, students can connect with employers through the 'members-only' employer connect group.
 All students and alumni must note their affiliation with GGU in their profile in order to join.